sithart/short_notes_on_machine_learning/content/machine_learning/trees_and_forests/titanic_competition_with_random_forest.md

 # Apply the encoder to the training data
 train['male'] = sex_encoder.transform(train['Sex'])

-# Apply the encoder to the training data
+# Apply the encoder to the test data
 test['male'] = sex_encoder.transform(test['Sex'])
 ```